 In 2002 Gunter Janeschitz was appointed Head of the Fusion Programme at the Forschungszentrum Karlsruhe, Germany.
 In 2006 he took on the role of coordinator of the ITER Design Review Process.
 Since 1 October 2008 he has become the SSATI.
 His main task will be the establishment and coordination of the new integrated product teams.

-ITER is a highly integrated device with all major components provided in kind by the Domestic Agencies (DAs), generating a large number of interfaces.
-Managing these interfaces, i.e. coordinating their analysis, documentation up to technical integration and finally their manufacturing, requires close cooperation between the ITER Organization and the Domestic Agencies.
+ITER is a highly integrated device with all major components provided in kind by the Domestic Agencies, generating a large number of interfaces.
+Managing these interfaces—coordinating their analysis, documentation up to technical integration, and finally their manufacturing—requires close cooperation between the ITER Organization and the Domestic Agencies.

-"With the introduction of Integrated Product Teams (IPTs), the design activities will become more decentralized", says Gunter Janeschitz.
+"With the introduction of integrated product teams, the design activities will become more decentralized," says Gunter Janeschitz.
 And this will only work if we act as one team.
 "From now on it is no longer them and us.
 It is us!"

-The IPTs will be embedded in a new system structure aiming to forge IO and the Domestic Agencies closer together.
-In its centre is the Product Management Board that is made up by the SSATI, Gunter Janeschitz, the Teams Leaders and the DA Division Heads.
-The board reports to both IO and DA management, who will then take the information to the IO-DA Project Board, the Director General and finally to the Council.
+The integrated product teams will be embedded in a new system structure aiming to forge ITER Organization and the Domestic Agencies closer together.
+In its centre is the Product Management Board that is made up by the SSATI, Gunter Janeschitz, Team Leaders and the Domestic Agency Heads.
+The board reports to both ITER and Domestic Agency management, who will then take the information to the ITER Organization-Domestic Agency Project Board, the Director-General and finally to the Council.

-While the execution of the Integrated Product Teams still waits for approval by the ITER Management Advisory Committee (MAC), it was decided in the last IO-DA meeting held in Moscow to immediately form three pilot Teams, for the vacuum vessel, the blanket and pulsed power supplies.
+While the execution of the integrated product teams still waits for approval by the ITER Management Advisory Committee (MAC), it was decided in the last coordination meeting held in Moscow to immediately form three pilot teams for the vacuum vessel, the blanket and pulsed power supplies.